Weak Identification with Bounds in a Class of Minimum Distance Models: Estimation Limit Theory

-\textbf{Remark:} \textbf{3.8.} In part (a), the rate is what we expect under strong identification.
+\textbf{Remark:} \textbf{3.9.} Lemma \ref{Lemma2} translates the rate of convergence from a regular reduced-form model to an irregular model for the structural parameters.
+In part (a), the rate is what we expect under strong identification.
 In part (c), under weak identification, $\hat{\beta}_n$ is no longer consistent.
-In part (b), under assumption 5(SS), we see that the rate depends on how weak the sequence is.
-As the sequence gets weaker ($a_n$ diverges faster) the rate of convergence gets slower until $\hat{\beta}_n$ is not consistent.
+In part (b), under Assumption 5(SS), we see that the rate depends on how weak identification is.
+As identification gets weaker ($a_n$ diverges faster) the rate of convergence gets slower until $\hat{\beta}_n$ is not consistent.